Jahia/saml-authentication-valve/README.md

 #### Incoming Target Url
 This is the URL when the Idp will return the SAML response.
 Its default value is /home.samlCallback.do

-#### Keystore, Password of the Keystore and Password of the Private Key
+#### Keystore, Alias, Password of the Keystore and Password of the Private Key
 Those value must match the one defined when creating the server key and certificate.

 #### Redirect after successful login
 This is the DX relative ULR where the user will be redirect after successfully authentication.
 (For example /home.html)

 #### Maximum authentication lifetime
 The maximum age of the authentication on the IdP.
-Older
+User will be asked to reauthenticate if the session on the IdP is older than the specified time.

+#### Force authentication
+If set, authentication will be asked everytime even if the user has already a session on the IdP.

+#### Passive
+The user will transparently log in, without any interaction.
+User will be authenticated only if the IdP is able to do it without asking the user.

+#### Sign authentication request
+Sign the request sent to the IdP.

+#### Requires signed assertions
+Will only accept signed assertions from the IdP.

 #### User mapper
 How to map the user data (can create a user in JCR or LDAP)